HiddenThunder/Star/README.md

 You can see on the left now we have 3 channels.
 The last channel is a huge random number - supposedly no one will be able to guess it.
 This is private channel for me and a peer I clicked on.
 ![image-5](./assets/README/5.png)

-And private key for our channel already specified for the convinience.
+And private key for our channel already specified and is not chengeable.
 It is achieved with ECDH, but I'll talk about this later.

 ## How it was made